nagyist/tao-user-guide/src/the-basics/items/interaction-types/hottext-interaction.md

 **Step 8.** Click the blue *Done* button.

 When this is done, you can preview what your Hottext item looks like.

-To do this, first go to the Action Bar line above the work canvas and find the *Save* button on the far left of the segment above that canvas.
-You will want to click the *Preview* button next to the *Save* button.
-This will bring up a dialog box that will ask you to save changes before previewing your work.
-Click the blue *Save* button.
-You'll then be able to review the Item you've created as it will be viewed by the test-taker.
+For more on how to preview, review its section.